systemphil/sphil/CONTRIBUTING.md

 [Stripe CLI](https://docs.stripe.com/stripe-cli) running simultaneously with your app.
 Once you have the Stripe CLI installed and authenticated, we have a shortcut you can use from the project: `npm run stripe:listen`.

+#### 📧 Resend

+-   ⚠️ The information in this section is sparse.

+We use Resend to handle emails.
+You will need to set up an account there and generate API keys.
+Possibly you may need a domain as well.